jmadala/workshop-cultivating-coders/README.md

 Projects are a top level organizational concept.
 A project allows a community of users (or a user) to organize and manage their content in isolation from other communities.
 Each project has its own resources, policies (who can or cannot perform actions), and constraints (this project is allowed this much quota, etc.).
 Projects act as a “wrapper” around all the application services and endpoints you (or your teams) are using for your work.

-Click on the **First Project** project to view the operations that you can perform on this specific project.
+Click on your **First Project** project to view the operations that you can perform on this specific project.
 After you click on **First Project**, you will be presented with the **Project Overview** page:

 ![overview]